Successful Transitions – throughout life

 The needs and roles of the family are likely to change as the young person they care for gets older.
 Families are often central to proving continuing care, guidance and support during transitions throughout one’s life.

-Transition between activities & changes to routine
+Transition between activities and changes to routine

 Not only do we need to plan for those key transitions but also the smaller everyday transitions that happen throughout the school day for the student.
 This could be changing from one activity to another, changing teachers and classroom at secondary school or going from school to home and vice versa.